ctu-mrs/mrs_gazebo_extras_resources/README.md

 ### Description
 - Simulates a thermal camera sensor in Gazebo.
-- Objects that can be detected by the thermo camera has to have specific light properties.
-See example [fire_mockup](models/fire_mockup).
+- Objects that can be detected by the thermo camera has to have specific visual properties.
+See example [fire_mockup](https://github.com/ctu-mrs/mrs_gazebo_extras_resources/blob/master/models/fire_mockup/model.sdf#L14-L18).
 - The original plugin has been extended to publish tranform message on topic `/tf_gazebo_static`.
 To make this transformation visible in ROS use our [Static transform republisher plugin](../world_plugins/README.md#static-transform-republisher-plugin) in your `world` definition.

 ### Usage